Ode to Black | Black Hope I - Self Black - ©Julia Anna Gospodarou 2012 - Creating an (en)Visionography image - Processing Steps

-By having so many new tools at our disposition in the digital era, we have practically liberated ourselves as photographers and became ARTISTS.
+By having so many new tools at our disposition in the digital era, we have practically liberated ourselves as photographers and we have become ARTISTS.

-This is why we can move the accent in our work from the subject we are shooting to ourselves, our vision and our life experiences.
+This is why we can shift the focus in our work from the subject we are photographing to our own selves, our vision, and our life experiences.

-In my opinion this is what creates fine art photography, this is what creates art and this is also what creates (en)Visionography.
+This is what creates authentic fine art photography.
+This is what art is made of and what gives birth to (en)Visionography.

-(en)Visionography is the photography that is born from inside the artist and not from the subject he is photographing.
+(en)Visionography is the photography which is born from inside the artist and not from the subject he is photographing.
 It is the kind of photography that gives the artist the power to express himself like never before.
-It is the photography that breaks all the rules of the “correct” or traditional photography and aims to express ideas and feelings in order to create emotion in the viewer.
+It is the photography that breaks all the rules of “correct” or conventional photography and aims to express ideas and feelings in order to create EMOTION in the viewer.

-When you rely on yourself and your experiences to create, then you have much more power to reach other people and for them to relate to your work because what you feel will be contained in the work you create and will be understood at a subconscious level by the one who is looking at your work.
-It is the same process that takes place in art, just that in this case it is applied to photography.
+When you rely on yourself and your experiences to create, then you have much more power to reach other people and for them to relate to your work.
+This happens because what you feel will be contained and expressed in the work you create and it will be understood not only literally but also at a subconscious level by the viewer looking at your work.
+It is the same process that happens when experiencing an art object, only in this case it takes place with photographs.

-When we can transcend the real world, expressed by the object or the scene we are photographing, and we can use it to express our own ideas and feelings, then we realize that we have a freedom that was never possible if we used photography in the traditional way.
+When we can transcend the real world, expressed by the object or the scene we are photographing, and we can use it to express our own ideas and feelings, then we realize that we have a freedom that was never possible if we used photography in a conventional way.

-In (en)Visionography we do not record a scene, we do not even interpret the scene or subject, but we use a scene or subject to express our vision.
+In (en)Visionography we do not record a scene, we do not even interpret the scene or subject, but we use a scene or subject as a tool to express our vision, to create art.

-It’s a counterintuitive process and it goes in the opposite direction than traditional photography goes but I believe it is a more natural process for an artist because an artist needs to express his inner world and this is why he creates.
+It’s a counterintuitive process and it may lead in the opposite direction than traditional photography, but I believe it is a more natural process for an artist because artists need to express their inner world and this is why they feel the need to create.